Mogwai Young Team: Overview

 Mogwai Young Team was recorded in summer 1997 at MCM Studios (now known as Gargleblast Studios) in Hamilton, Scotland, and was produced by Paul Savage and Andy Miller.
 It is largely instrumental, with one notable exception ("R U Still in 2 It", which features vocals from Aidan Moffat of Arab Strap), although many songs feature recordings of various individuals speaking, whether over the phone ("Tracy"), reading ("Yes!
 I Am a Long Way from Home"), or just rambling ("Katrien").
 It features limited instrumentation, consisting mainly of guitar, bass and drums, although other instruments can sometimes be heard throughout the album, such as glockenspiel ("Tracy"), piano ("Radar Maker", "With Portfolio", "A Cheery Wave from Stranded Youngsters") and flute ("Mogwai Fear Satan").
 The band had only written three of the songs before they entered the studio.

 The cover, a photo taken and inverted by Brendan O'Hare, is of a Fuji Bank branch (since acquired by Mizuho Financial Group) located in Shibuya, Tokyo, Japan.
 The "MYT" logo found inside the cover was created by Adam Piggot and is based on a popular mark used by young gangs in Glasgow, Scotland; a "Young Team" is specific to an area: "Sighthill Young Team", for example.

 The band took up pseudonyms for the liner notes on the album.
 Stuart Braithwaite was dubbed pLasmatroN.
 John Cummings took the nickname Cpt.
 Meat after his obsession for eating chops.
 Martin Bulloch adopted the alias bionic because of his heart pacemaker.
-Dominic Aitchison chose the name DEMONIC because of his childhood fear and nightmares of Lucifer, which would also inspire the album's end song Mogwai Fear Satan.
+Dominic Aitchison chose the name DEMONIC because of his childhood fear and nightmares of Lucifer, which would also inspire the album's end song "Mogwai Fear Satan".
 Brendan O'Hare, who was the oldest of the group by six years at 27 and had already been in several recording bands, was named +the relic+.

 Reception

 Mogwai Young Team peaked at number 75 on the UK Albums Chart.
 The album sold more than 60,000 copies in the United Kingdom.

 In 2003, Mogwai Young Team was listed at number 97 on Pitchfork's Top 100 Albums of the 1990s.

+In 2013, Mogwai Young Team was ranked number 177 on NME's Greatest Albums of All Time list.